idvorkin/idvorkin.github.io/_d/taxes.md

 1. Rich enough you don't care the price of groceries
 1. Rich enough you don't care the price of vacation
 1. Rich enough you don't care the price of a car

+### How to trade money for happiness

+1. Money can lower the unhappiness

+Above that.
+Buying crap won't make you happy

+5 things you can do

+1. Buy stuff - bringes least happine
+2. Buy time - time to spend with people love
+3. Buy expeiernces - experiences with people you love.
+4. Give it away to others
+5. Save it - Makes you feel secure (limited)

 ### The unquenchable thirst